FUN & DUMB Workshops ‘26

-Workshops taught by veteran guest improvisers like Chris Gethard, Tim Martin, iO’s Gretchen Eng & James Dugan, Jonald Reyes & BCC instructors!
+Workshops taught by veteran guest improvisers like Susan Messing & John Lehr, Chris Gethard, Anthony Atamanuik & BCC instructors!

 If a class is sold out, sign-up for the wait list.